Just one bite of this Cacio e Pepe Chowder and you’re going to be hooked. This creamy, peppery chowder is the best comfort food soup recipe ever!

 Cacio e Pepe is a Roman pasta dish that means cheese and pepper.
 The ingredients are simple, pasta, pepper and parmesan or pecorino romano cheese.

-One bite of that pasta and I was hooked.
+One bite of this pasta dish and I was hooked.
 And I’m not even a huge pasta fan – I can honestly take it or leave it.
 Christie on the other hand would eat it every day, at every meal if she could.
-She’s the one that made me try it when we were at Eataly and I’m glad she did!

 This easy chowder recipe is like another soup recipe of ours, Beefy Tomato Soup.
 Both recipes have lots of pasta in them so after it sits in your fridge for a day or two the pasta is going to soak up some of the broth.